Sustainability Trends in Maritime

 Methane has 84 to 86 times the climate degradation potential than carbon dioxide.
 This is the second most dangerous greenhouse gas that affects the environment.
 The reduction of methane is a priority in the European Green Deal.

 Green methane is a renewable form of LNG.
 To create it, you combine captured CO2 and green hydrogen.
-This process is carbon negative by pulling excess CO2 out of the atmosphere converts to energy.
+This process is carbon-negative by pulling excess CO2 out of the atmosphere and converting it to energy.

 Ammonia